 She thrives on it, she tells us, partly because it involves working with tangible materials in the real world, and partly because of the limitations this brings.
 "It slows me down, just because I'm working with things that are actually things.
 With software and the web and all the software tools we have, it's like the sky's the limit, you can do anything, and sometimes I like to have hobbies that restrict me in certain ways."

 Photography: Lisa Boomer

-Get inspired by the industry's leading lights at this year's Generate conferences in San Francisco (opens in new tab), London (opens in new tab) and Sydney (opens in new tab).
-There's still time to save money with an early bird ticket; don't miss out (opens in new tab)!
+Get inspired by the industry's leading lights at this year's Generate conferences in San Francisco, London and Sydney.
+There's still time to save money with an early bird ticket; don't miss out!

 This article originally appeared in net magazine issue 280; buy it here!